Cost Share Programs - Agriculture Cost Share Program (ACSP)

 The North Carolina Agriculture Cost Share Program is successful because of the grassroots efforts of your local soil and water conservation district.
 Your district works with agricultural landowners and renters to:

 Identify the best management practices (BMPs) best suited for your particular operation

 Acquire preliminary approval of a Cost Share contract

 The division provides administrative and technical assistance to districts.
 The division gives final approval to cost share contracts and processes requests for payments to farmers participating in the program.

 How does the program work?

 Submit an application to your local soil and water conservation district.
 The applications are ranked based on resource concerns identified in the county.
-Applicants can be reimbursed up to 75 percent of a predetermined average cost for each BMP installed.
-The applicant is responsible for 25 percent of the costs.
+Applicants can be reimbursed up to 75% of a predetermined average cost for each BMP installed.
+The applicant is responsible for 25% of the costs.
 This may include the use of existing material and labor.

 There are some cost share and acreage restrictions depending on the BMPs used, the type of operation involved, or policy set by the local soil and water conservation district or the NC Soil and Water Conservation Commission.
 Cost share incentive payments are also available to encourage the use of certain agronomic management practices.